 On 20 February 2017, the UAE Ministry of Finance announced the federal royalty scheme to be applied on the Group for the period 2017 to 2021 ("new royalty scheme").
 According to the new royaly scheme, the Group will pay 15 % royalty fees on the UAE regulated revenue and 30% royalty fees on profit generated from the regulated services after deduction of the 15% royalty fees on the UAE regulated revenue.
 Royalty fees on profits from international operations shall be considered only if similar fees paid in the country of origin are less than the fees that could have been imposed in the UAE.
-During the period, the Group has requested for some clarifications on the new royalty scheme from MoF.

-The mechanism for computation of federal royalty for the period ended 31 March 2017 was in accordance with the new royalty scheme.
+The mechanism for computation of federal royalty for the period ended 30 June 2017 was in accordance with the new royalty scheme.